ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-nsx-t-routing.md

    ```
    {: codeblock}

-When creating public and private uplinks, you may add a new {{site.data.keyword.vpc_short}} security group, attach that to the VLAN interface use for uplinks and configure its ruleset to permit traffic what you need.
+   When creating private uplinks, you may create more restrictive rules for your {{site.data.keyword.vpc_short}} security group to permit only the traffic what you need.
+The example ruleset allows all traffic for private uplink for simplicity.
    {: note}

 ## Create NSX-T VLAN Backed Segments
 {: #vpc-bm-vmware-nsx-t-routing-create-t0}